stefan-dangl/led-controller/README.md

   <figcaption>Figure 3: Welcome Page, shown when entering led-controller-000.local in your browser.</figcaption>
 </figure>

 3) When you click "Connect to WiFi", the ESP will scan for available networks and display them.
 Select your WiFi network from the list to connect.
-Once successfully connected, you can access the ESP from within your WiFi network.
+Once successfully connected the LEDs switch to cyan.
+You can access the ESP from within your WiFi network now.
 Note that this will disable the ESP's access point mode.
 If you need to re-enable the access point, simply reboot the device by unplugging and replugging the power cable or pressing the reset button in case of ESP32-C3.
 If your WiFi network temporarily goes down after setup, the ESP will automatically reconnect once your WiFi is available again.

 <figure id="fig1-schematics">
   <img src="docs/images/connect_to_wifi.jpg" alt="Connect to WiFi" width="200">